 The second crisis occurs in young childhood, 1-3 years old, known as “autonomy versus doubt”.
 It is the stage in which the feeling of autonomy, self-confidence develops and when the child wants to do a series of activities.

-Parents’ encouragement and support will enhance child’s safety and self-confidence.
+Parents’ encouragement and support will enhance the child’s safety and self-confidence.
 If the parents discourage and ridicule the child, they will prevent the development of self-confidence, making the child become shy and reluctant.

 The third crisis (3-6 years)

 The third crisis occurs in middle childhood, between 3-6 years old, also referred to as the “initiative versus culpability”.
 It is the stage in which the child begins to explore, discover new motor skills, interact more with others around, etc.

 It is a difficult time for parents because children will attempt to break the rules set by the parents.
 For this reason, it is very important to be supportive and disciplinary so children can learn about the consequences of their actions and learn to take responsibility.